Giuseppe Tomasi, Prince of Lampedusa, loves his mum. When she says ‘come’, he comes, when she says ‘go’, he goes.

 Featured photo: screenshot from the 1963 movie The Leopard, with Burt Lancaster, Claudia Cardinale and Alain Delon

-Check out my new collection of short stories, now available also as Audio book and Large Print!
+Check out my collection of short stories set in Sicily, now available also as Audio book and Large Print!